Scaled Impact (NPC) is a project development social enterprise based in Johannesburg and Berlin.

 She holds an MBA from GIBS Business School and Bocconi University with a BA in Media, Communications and Dramatic Arts from the University of KwaZulu-Natal.

 Before joining Scaled Impact, Kim built the strategy and governance models for an African EdTech Think Tank.

 Kim is passionate about African development and enrichment of marginalised communities.

 Once a year, we run a fellowship programme.
 Fellowships are offered to mid-career candidates from a private sector background looking for an introduction to the development world.
 The base duration of the programme is 12 weeks but may be extended depending on availability and project structuring.
-Applications open March 2023.
+Applications open end of March 2023.

 Work with us